ILoveLickingPpl/Roller_Quotes/README.md

 # Roller_Quotes
-All the stupid song lyrics or quotes that I think our relationship uhm
+All the dum-dum song lyrics or quotes that I think our relationship is uhm

 @solarrhexed !!